Categories

 Just open the Twitter settings and start testing name availability until you find something that you like.
 Just don’t press “Save” until you’re fairly happy with it.

-Remember, it’s not irreversible, so you don’t have to be too neurotic or anal about this process.
-Remember, it just doesn’t much matter.
+Remember, it's not irreversible, so you don't have to be too neurotic or anal about this process.
+Remember, it just doesn't much matter.
 You are not your name, but only what you type.
-The quality of your output, and the name always get associated in people’s heads fairly quickly.
+The quality of your output, and the name always get associated in people's heads fairly quickly.
 If you really get stuck, just Tweet me.
 I can usually come up with something for you, using whatever tortured renaming logic jumps into my head at that moment.
-I’m sure I can convince you it’s correct.
-It’s what I do :)
+I'm sure I can convince you it's a good one.
+It's my only real skill.